mindspore-ai/docs/install/mindspore_cpu_install_conda_en.md

 conda activate mindspore_py39
 ```

 If you wish to use another version of Python, just change the Python version in the above command.
-Python 3.9, Python 3.10 and Python 3.11 are currently supported.
+Python 3.9, Python 3.10, Python 3.11 and Python 3.12 are currently supported.

 ### Installing MindSpore